- Download our Moving to Norway Guide (PDF)

 Education in Norway is mandatory for all children aged six to 16.
 Education is guaranteed by the Norwegian state and is thus free at public schools.
-However, most schooling actually begins when the child turns one, and gets placed in a barnehage, or daycare.
+Be that as it may, most schooling actually begins when the child turns one and is placed in a barnehage, or day care.

 It is important to apply for a spot in the barnehage as soon as possible, as many have long waiting lists.
-A child’s barnehage is tied to their residential neighbourhood, but there are hundreds in the city, often situated in the suburbs.
-The government gives residents Kontantstøtte until children are three to help pay for barnehage.
+A child’s barnehage is tied to their residential neighbourhood.
+The government gives residents Kontantstøtte (family allowance) until children are three to help pay for barnehage.

 Public schools in Norway

 Citizens and legal residents of Norway have access to free public schooling.
 The Norwegian school system can be divided into three parts: elementary school (Barneskole, ages six to 13), lower secondary school (Ungdomsskole, ages 13 to 16), and upper secondary school (Videregående skole, ages 16 to 19).
 The marks they achieve in Ungdomskkole will determine whether they are accepted into their high school of choice.